DrJ3RK/DrJ3RK/README.md

 Dustin

+Update - 10/25/2023
+Original Operator VCO design is now in the Archive section.
+I'll upload newer versions as soon as I locate the files.  :)

 Update - 10/11/2023
 More files have been updated, and there will be more panel FPD files uploaded soon.
 More options for panel widths for various builds, etc.  There will be some completely new designs up soon as well.
 They're progressing slowly due to the build backlog, but they're getting there.  :)